smallhadroncollider/cmt/roadmap.md

 ## Features

-- Show options in flat list if short?
 - Store previous commit info if it fails
     > Store if commit fails. `cmt --prev` option?
 - List option?